 - America on the Move is a favorite for all ages, using sights, sounds, and sensations to explore the history of transportation in the United States from 1870 to the present.

-- American Stories showcases historic and cultural touchstones of American history with more than 100 objects, including the rarely displayed walking stick used by Benjamin Franklin, Abraham Lincoln’s gold pocket watch, Muhammad Ali’s boxing gloves and a fragment of Plymouth Rock.
+- American Stories showcases historic and cultural touchstones of American history with more than 100 objects, including Apolo Ohno’s speed skates from the 2002 Winter Olympics, a fragment of Plymouth Rock and a section of the first transatlantic telegraph cable.

 - Other popular exhibits include The American Presidency: A Glorious Burden, First Ladies at the Smithsonian and the Price of Freedom: Americans at War.